 Tucked away from sight in far East Gippsland, Australia is a relic of a forgotten time.
 A time when trains traversed the nation moving people and goods across this huge land that we live in.
 Twenty kilometres East of Lakes Entrance on the Princess Highway you may notice a sign that says “Historic Trestle Bridge”.
 Three Kilometres of unsealed gravel road takes you deep into the Colquhoun State Forest.
-Here you will find The Stony Creek Trestle Bridge.
+Here you will find one of the most unique Gippsland tourist attractions, The Stony Creek Trestle Bridge.
 The Stony Creek Trestle Bridge was built in the early part of the 20th century in 1916.

 Stony Creek Trestle Bridge is a hidden Gem

-You will find viewing platforms at either end of the bridge.
-You can also walk down and view the bridge from underneath.
+You will find viewing platforms at either end of the wooden trestle bridge.
+You can also walk down and view the trestle bridge from underneath.
 The view from underneath gives you the sense of the scale and height of this relic of yesteryear.
-Willow and Marley expressed their disappointed that you could not walk over the bridge.
-You cannot walk on the bridge anymore as its top decking is in a state of disrepair and there are no guard rails on the sides.
+Willow and Marley expressed their disappointment that you could not walk over the trestle bridge.
+You cannot walk on the wooden trestle bridge anymore as its top decking is in a state of disrepair and there are no guard rails on the sides.
 The top deck is actually fenced off to stop people getting out onto the bridge.